Error: Contact form not found.

-Studies indicate a whopping 50% of online access shifting to voice by 2020 which is just round the corner.
-Iam sure you will agree and why wouldn’t you???
-After all, Its not hard to find Siri or Alexa hard at work in many of our homes.
-They understand what is being said, decipher the task expected of them and action it promptly too.
-Be it creating shopping lists, booking a table at the restaurant, playing music, reading back, updating latest news or adjusting lighting in our homes.
+Studies indicate a whopping 50% of online access shifting to voice by 2020 which is just around the corner.
+I’m sure you will agree and why wouldn’t you???
+After all, It’s not hard to find Siri or Alexa hard at work in many of our homes.
+They understand what is being said, decipher the task expected of them, and action it promptly too.
+Be it creating shopping lists, booking a table at the restaurant, playing music, reading back, updating the latest news, or adjusting the lighting in our homes.
 This is the power of voice recognition technology.

 By measuring the sounds a user makes while speaking, voice recognition software can measure the unique biological factors that when combined, produce the voice.
 Voice recognition otherwise commonly known as voiceprint is the identification and authentication process of a speaker.

-This as the name refers is the physical form of a voice like the shape of vocal tracts i.e. the larynx, nose and mouth.
-Biometric technology uses the wave form of the voice sample to recreate digitally the shape of a person’s vocal tract.
-Every vocal tract is different and thus the voiceprint is unique too.
+Physiological ComponentThis, as the name refers, is the physical form of a voice like the shape of vocal tracts i.e. the larynx, nose, and mouth.
+Biometric technology uses the waveform of the voice sample to recreate digitally the shape of a person’s vocal tract.
+Every vocal track is different and thus the voiceprint is unique too.

-With this one can apply the mapped voice print to recognize voice or speaker and also decipher speech that is the words or content which most digital voice assistant do.
-But the functionality of authentication and identity tracking for law enforcement agencies and other organization using this for security and safety of data one needs to understand the representation and matching of the voice for its desired purpose.
+Behavioral ComponentThis component includes the movement of the physiological form like a person’s jaw, tongue, and larynx.
+Any variation in movement reflects changes in the manner it is uttered, the pace at which it is said, and the way it is pronounced – which includes individual accents, tone, pitch, speed, etc. With this one can apply the mapped voice print to recognize the voice or speaker and also decipher speech that is the words or content which most digital voice assistants do.
+But the functionality of authentication and identity tracking for law enforcement agencies and other organizations using this for security and safety of data one needs to understand the representation and matching of the voice for its desired purpose.

-This is an important factor required for processing and analysis of voice for speaker identification.
-Voice recognition must analyse unique characteristics of each voice and later compare it to either a master voice print of a specific enrolled identity for verification or compare across voice samples in the database in case of stranger being identified.
+This is an important factor required for the processing and analysis of voice for speaker identification.
+Voice recognition must analyze unique characteristics of each voice and later compare it to either a master voice print of a specific enrolled identity for verification or compare across voice samples in the database in case of a stranger being identified.

-Most call centers use both the systems; a text dependent system better suits an app or website access tool making it more easy and convenient and text independent system is better for security against frauds due to it’s increased accuracy.
+Most call centers use both systems; a text-dependent system better suits an app or website access tool making it more easy and convenient and a text-independent system is better for security against frauds due to its increased accuracy.